-Humans are actually just one big bag of water and the responsibility of maintaining that water balance rests with our kidneys.
-Our kidneys also remove waste products formed after the metabolism of food, and regulate the concentration of salt and other minerals.
+Humans are essentially just one big bag of water and the responsibility of maintaining that water balance rests with our kidneys.
+Our kidneys also remove waste products formed after the metabolism of food and regulate the concentration of salt and other minerals.
 Without our kidneys we could not activate vitamin D to allow our bones to take up calcium, control our blood pressure nor stimulate our bone marrow to produce more red blood cells.

 The kidney is made up of three main areas; the cortex (outer layer), the medulla (middle layer) and the renal pelvis (inner tubing that collects urine and takes it to the bladder).
 Each kidney contains over one million microscopic tubules called nephrons which separate out waste products and toxins from the blood and excrete them in urine.
 Approximately 180 liters of blood and fluid is filtered by the kidneys each day, with about 1.5 liters eventually leaving the body as urine.